torvalds/linux/Documentation/media/uapi/v4l/colorspaces-defs.rst

 whole range, 0-255, dividing the angular value by 1.41.
 The enum :c:type:`v4l2_hsv_encoding` specifies which encoding is used.

-.. note:: The default R'G'B' quantization is full range for all colorspaces except for BT.2020 which uses limited range R'G'B' quantization.
+.. yeste:: The default R'G'B' quantization is full range for all colorspaces except for BT.2020 which uses limited range R'G'B' quantization.